dlespiau/patchwork/docs/rest.rst

             ]
         }

+    :query since: Retrieve only events newer than a specific time.
+Format is the same as ``event_time`` in response, an ISO 8601 date.
+That means that the ``event_time`` from the last seen event can be used in the next query with a ``since`` parameter to only retrieve events that haven't been seen yet.

 Each event type has some ``parameters`` specific to that event.
 At the moment, only one event is possible: